cbottrell/HPC_IPMU/README.md

 ## Conda

 Conda is a python environment manager.
 Suppose you start a new project and want to use all of the up-to-date versions of your favorite python modules -- but want to keep older versions available for compatibility with previous projects.
 This is the rationale of conda.
-With conda you can create python environments that you can activate anywhere on the cluster -- from the login node or compute nodes (either in interactive mode or directly inside your job scripts!).
+With conda you can create a library of separate python environments that you can activate anywhere on the cluster -- from the login node or compute nodes (either in interactive mode or directly inside your job scripts!).

 <p>If you have not yet used conda, start by writing:</p>